Australian rules football in Papua New Guinea: 2000s: The Mal Michael Effect and Junior Boom

 Port Moresby's Stanis Susave, became the first player from Papua New Guinea to represent the Queensland Scorpions in the under 16s.

 In 2007, U16 Bintangs were invited to the all-Queensland state championships, managing one win out of three by defeating the AFLQ Colts.
 The U14s followed.

 In November, the PNG girls Under 17 squad went through the QLD state championships undefeated to take the title outright.
 Only Cape York were able to register a score against the junior Karakums.

 Outstanding PNG juniors Stanis Susuve and John James were invited to the AFL/AIS Draft Camp in November 2007.

 Several players to learn the game in PNG began reaching senior level in Australia in various regional and state leagues in 2007.
 During the year, 13 Papua New Guinean players represented the Coolangatta-Tweed Heads AFC at senior level in Division 2 of the Queensland State League since 2000, with five playing in the senior team in 2007 - David Evertius, Donald Barry, Johnny James, Emmaus Wartovo and Ali Pinda.
 Donald Barry, Elijah Baruai and Bergmann Talingapua were all recruited from PNG in 2007 to play for the Manunda Hawks in the AFL Cairns competition.

 The expanding program has also seen several PNG players introduced the Sunshine Coast league including Emmanuel Tupia, John Vogae, Gary Kiele and Peter Labi in 2009.

 In March 2008, John James became the first player from Papua New Guinea to represent Queensland in the Under 18 National Championships.

-In September 2008, the Mosquitos took out the International Cup in a thriller against New Zealand.
+In September 2008, the Mosquitos took out the 2008 International Cup against New Zealand by 8 points at the Melbourne Cricket Ground.

 In November 2008, 17-year-old Tianen Carbry was invited to the AIS/AFL academy.

 In January 2009, 17-year-old Amua Parika was signed by the Gold Coast Football Club to play in the AFL.
 He was followed shortly after by the Gold Coast's signing of talented junior Stanis Susuve and 17-year-old Peter Labi joined the Carlton Football Club on an international scholarship.